Decodon/JobX/README.md

 #### Bg-02 - Animations changed as weren't working

+#### Bg-03 - Removed Images references, not fully inplemented so removed for assignment video

 ## Other
 - The use of Posh Git in terminal to keep track of branches and changes